jaskiratsingh2000/Google-Season-of-Docs/README.md

 * [Project Link](https://developers.google.com/season-of-docs/docs/participants/project-linuxfoundation-jaskiratsingh2000) on GSoD website

 ### Footnotes
-* We have weekly meetings over google meet on every thursday at 7:30 am IST
+* We have weekly meetings over google meet on every thursday at 7:30 pm IST
 * I will be writing the blogs every week
 * I will be writing my daily basis scrum documentation in respective week file